Glasnow records 13 strikeouts as Rays beat Orioles 4-2

 Renfroe had been hitless in his previous 12 at-bats.

-The Rays went up 4-2 on Ji-Man Choi’s sacrice fly in the sixth.
+The Rays went up 4-2 on Ji-Man Choi’s sacrifice fly in the sixth.

 Ryan Mountcastle got the Orioles within 3-2 on a fourth-inning RBI single.